Tim Monich

-Early life and education
+Early life, family and education

 Monich grew up in Corona, California.
 His father worked for a company that built freeways and his mother was a reporter for the Riverside Press-Enterprise.
 He attended the University of California at Riverside and then majored in directing as an undergraduate at Carnegie Mellon University.
 While there he studied speech and dialect with Edith Skinner and received a BFA and an MFA.
 Monich received a grant for graduate work with Skinner.
 He assisted her in revising her 1942 book Speak with Distinction.
 Following this, Monich became a faculty member of the Drama Division at Juilliard from 1975 to 1987; where he taught aspiring actors such as Kevin Spacey, Val Kilmer and Kelly McGillis.
 According to Alex Wilkinson of The New York Times, Monich is "pedagogically descended: from nineteenth-century philologist, Henry Sweet; who was the inspiration for Henry Higgins in Pygmalion.
 Sweet taught the Australian elocutionist Williams Tilly; who in turn taught Edith Skinner: Monich's teacher."